 Students are strongly encouraged to be open to the roommate matching process, as it is a time-honored Barnard tradition that successfully matches students every year.
 Some students find that living with a person they knew prior to attending Barnard can be isolating, as they are less inclined to reach out and meet new people.
 Many students find that having a friend already on-campus (who is not their roommate) increases their social network.

-Requests specifying only one particular residence hall or type of accommodation cannot be considered, nor can roommate preference based upon race, ethnicity, religion, religious practices, sexual orientation, socioeconomic status, physical characteristic, or national origin.
+Requests specifying only one particular residence hall or type of accommodation cannot be considered, nor can roommate preference based upon race, ethnicity, national origin, religion, religious practices, sexual orientation, socioeconomic status, dietary preferences, physical abilities, and/or age.

 Every attempt will be made to match you with a roommate(s) with whom you share a similar lifestyle.
 It is important for roommates to discuss their similarities and differences at the time they receive notification of their assignment or upon move-in as a means to better understand each other and to establish a cooperative relationship.